 I threw in this pic of the final setup to show you how to make a Shimano 11spd gruppo play along nicely with Sram chain rings.
 It's easy: install Shimano rings.

-Remember, when in doubt, read the instructions.
+Remember, when in doubt, use our bottom bracket tool set and read the bottom bracket installation instructions.

 *except a BB30 crankset, which ONLY works in a 68mm wide or narrower bottom bracket shell due to the short spindle.